3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # ...Your new files should now be Installed!

-Your new files should now be avaiable to you on your printer!
+Your new files should now be available to you on your printer!
 Please note you may need to reload your `Mainsail` browser page for new items to show correctly.

 >[!NOTE]
 >Don't forget to reload your web browser window so new items will show & work correctly after installation!